 Avoid things like anti-inflammatories before the treatment that can predispose to bleeding or bruising.
 To begin, a topical numbing cream is applied to your skin for ten to fifteen minutes, after which the skin is cleansed with antiseptic.
 The procedure is then done and feels like a strong vibration over the surface of the skin.
 Most of our patients do not find the procedure painful, though some discomfort can be experienced in specific sensitive areas, such as around the mouth.
-These areas can be used before treatment to improve comfort, especially if PRP is also being done at the same time.
+Numbing cream can be used in these areas before treatment to improve comfort.
 There is some redness after microneedling, and this does mean some downtime.
 You won’t want to make plans right after the procedure, and likely will have some persistent redness for a couple of days.
 By day three you can cover any residual redness with cover up.
-If you’ve also had PRP, there is the chance of minor bruising, which can also be covered up with makeup.

 How many and how often will you need to have a treatment?